007revad/Synology_SSH_key_setup/README.md

 This will take you into the vi program interface for adding content.

-- Press i - this will allow you to insert text.
+- Press **i** to enable inserting text.
-- Paste the public key from step 3.
+- Paste your public key from step 3.
-   - Ensure you paste the public key on one line only, no new line and remember the spaces.
+   - Ensure you paste your public key on one line only, no new line and remember the spaces.
-- Press esc - to enter vi program interface.
+- Press **esc** to enter the vi program interface.
 - Press semicolon **:** key.
 - Type **wq!** and press enter to save the file.